A moratorium is in effect on adding information from Fire and Blood until December 20th.

-The Stormlands is one of the constituent regions of the Seven Kingdoms on the continent of Westeros.
-It was formerly a sovereign nation by the same name until the War of Conquest, in which the last Storm King was slain.
-The Stormlands are ruled from the castle of Storm's End by House Baratheon.
-They are so-named for the savage and frequent storms that batter the coast.
-Bastards born in the Stormlands are given the surname Storm.
+The stormlands are one of the constituent regions of the Seven Kingdoms on the continent of Westeros.
+The Kingdom of the Storm was a sovereign nation until Aegon's Conquest, in which the last Storm King was slain.
+The region is so-named for the savage and frequent autumn storms that batter the coast after beginning in the Summer Sea.

-The Stormlands are bordered to the north by the Crownlands, west by the Reach, south by Dorne and the Sea of Dorne, and east by Shipbreaker Bay and the narrow sea.
-It is one of the smaller regions of Westeros, a land of harsh mountains, stony shores, and verdant forests, including the kingswood and the rainwood along Cape Wrath.
-Although it is rainy, the region is fertile enough.
-The kingsroad runs north from Storm's End to King's Landing in the Crownlands.
+The stormlands are bordered to the north by the crownlands, west by the Reach, south by Dorne and the Sea of Dorne, and east by Shipbreaker Bay and the narrow sea.
+They are one of the smaller regions of Westeros, a land of harsh mountains, stony shores, and verdant forests, including the kingswood and the rainwood along Cape Wrath.
+Major rivers include the Slayne and part of the Wendwater.

-A few islands, including Tarth and Estermont, are also considered part of the Stormlands.
-Ships coming across the narrow sea avoid the notorious Shipbreaker Bay and its storms, though the seas along the Stormlands can be clear and blue.
-The waters around Tarth are particularly famed for their clear blue color, earning Tarth the name "Sapphire Isle."
+A few islands, including Tarth and Estermont, are also considered part of the stormlands.
+Ships coming across the narrow sea avoid the notorious Shipbreaker Bay and its storms, though the seas along the stormlands can be clear and blue.
+The waters around Tarth are particularly famed for their clear blue color, earning Tarth the name "Sapphire Isle".

 A Game of Thrones